Max2Play Home 2016 (en) › Forums › General Questions on Hardware and Max2Play Versions › [SOLVED] SOS – I may have killed my Pi – SOS

 After having researched the issue a bit, it unfortunately appears that I did indeed kill / brick my Pi via static discharge, even within its casing.
 This is meant as word of warning to a all M2P-Enthusiasts with woolen sweaters during the cold time of year. 😉 The discharge occcured with the IQaudIO case on one of the 4 big exterior bolts.

 I will give it another go tomorrow, but I expect the end result will be a required replacement of the RPi3 board. 🙁5.
-December 2016 at 18:36 #24566
+Dezember 2016 at 18:36 #24566

 Update: I have replaced the RPi3 with a brand new unit and everything is up and running again.